bioboot/bimm143_github/README.md

 # BIMM143

-My classwork from BIMM143 at UC San Diego.
+My classwork from BIMM143 at UC San Diego Winter 2023.

+- Class 4: Introduction to R
+- Class 4: Data visulization with ggplot2